Looking to SELL your camera equipment ? Here are some things to know:

 b.
 I pay a fair amount for your item.

 c.
 My reputation is perfect on ebay.
-I have a 20 year track record with a positive ebay feedback record of over 2130 successful and happy transactions.
-I have NEVER had a negative feedback left for me on ebay in 20 years !
+I have a 24 year track record with a positive ebay feedback record of over 2,470 successful and happy transactions - click here to see my ebay feedback.
+I have NEVER had a negative feedback left for me on ebay in 24 years !

 Conflict of interest ?
 Given that I offer to appraise items in addition to purchasing them, here is how I ensure no conflict of interest.
 If I appraise an item for you, I also provide you data that supports my appraisal (like 3rd party completed auction data).
 If I end up buying your equipment that I appraised for you, I return the appraisal fee to you.